skrilla0/levoit-local-control/README.md

 {"traceId": "123456","method": "bypassV2","debugMode": false,"payload": {"data": {"maxId": 0},"method": "getSchedule","source": "APP"}}
 ```

-### Example of reading a value from the MQTT broker and showing the data in HA
+### Example of reading a value from the MQTT broker and showing the data in HA (add to configuration.yaml)

 ```yaml
 mqtt: